dotnet/docs-aspire/docs/database/oracle-entity-framework-component.md

 The `EnrichOracleDatabaseDbContext` won't make use of the `ConnectionStrings` configuration section since it expects a `DbContext` to be registered at the point it is called.

-See the [ODP.NET documentation](https://www.oracle.com/database/technologies/appdev/dotnet/odp.html) for more information on how to format this connection string.
+For more information, see the [ODP.NET documentation](https://www.oracle.com/database/technologies/appdev/dotnet/odp.html).

 ### Use configuration providers